 Eligible investors who maintain their account directly with the Funds may submit a request to exchange Fund shares by accessing their account online.
-Eligible direct investors in Class A and Class C shares may access their online account via pimco.com/MyAccountAccess.
+Eligible direct investors in Class A shares may access their online account via pimco.com/MyAccountAccess.
 Eligible direct investors in Institutional shares may access their online account via pimco.com/InstitutionalAccountAccess.

-If you maintain your Class A, Class C or Class R account with the Trust, you may exchange shares by completing a written exchange request and sending it to PIMCO Funds, P.O.
-Box 219294, Kansas City, MO 64121- 9294 or by calling the Funds at 888.87.PIMCO.
+If you maintain your Class A or Class R account with the Trust, you may exchange shares by completing a written exchange request and sending it to PIMCO Equity Series, P.O.
+Box 219294, Kansas City, MO 64121-9294 or by calling the Funds at 1.888.87.PIMCO.
 Exchanges of an amount of \$10 million or more must be submitted in writing by an Authorized Person.
 If you maintain your Institutional Class or Administrative Class shares with the Trust, you may exchange shares by following the redemption procedures for those classes above.
-If you maintain Class A, Class C, Class R, Institutional Class, I-2, I-3 or Administrative Class shares through an intermediary, please contact the intermediary to conduct your transactions.
+If you maintain Class A, Class R, Institutional Class or Administrative Class shares through an intermediary, please contact the intermediary to conduct your transactions.

 Shares of one class of a Fund may also be exchanged directly for shares of another class of the Fund, subject to any applicable sales charge and other rules, as described in the SAI.
-If I-2 or I-3 shares are exchanged for Class A shares, a Class A sales charge will not apply.

 The Trust reserves the right to refuse exchange purchases (or purchase and redemption and/or redemption and purchase transactions) if, in the judgment of PIMCO, the transaction would adversely affect a Fund and its shareholders.
 Although the Trust has no current intention of terminating or modifying the exchange privilege, it reserves the right to do so at any time.
-Except as otherwise permitted by the SEC, the Trust will give you 60 days' advance notice if it exercises its right to terminate or materially modify the exchange privilege with respect to Class A, Class C. and Class R shares.
+Except as otherwise permitted by the SEC, the Trust will give you 60 days' advance notice if it exercises its right to terminate or materially modify the exchange privilege with respect to Class A and Class R shares.

 The SAI provides more detailed information about the exchange privilege, including the procedures you must follow and additional exchange options.
-You can obtain the SAI free of charge from the Funds by written request to the address above, by visiting pimco.com or by calling 888.87.PIMCO.
+You can obtain the SAI free of charge from the Funds by written request to the address above, by visiting pimco.com or by calling 1.888.87.PIMCO.